Gyzmoooo/Gyzmoooo/README.md

 ## Hi there 👋

-I'm Giulio, an italian **Mathematics** student at the University of Bari with a background in competitive robotics.
+I'm Giulio, an Italian **Mathematics** undergraduate student at the University of Bari with a background in competitive robotics.

 ### 🤖 Robotics & Projects
 My journey started in high school robotics, and most of the public repos on my account are of a robotics project of some sort.
 These are my highlights: